 If you served in the military the past 18 months, you will need your DD-214 Member Copy 4 Form.
 If you worked for the federal government as a civilian employee in the last 18 months, you will need Standard Form 8 or Standard Form 50.
 Also, compile your total wages earned with the federal employer in the last 18 months and indicate how you were paid (hourly, weekly, monthly).
-See the UI Benefits Application Process on page 13 of the Unemployment Insurance Handbook.
+See Steps & Responsibilities in the online handbook section.

 Q) What happens after I submit my application for unemployment benefits?

 A) It takes several weeks to process your application and to start receiving unemployment benefits.
 File a weekly claim every week online while your claim is processing or you have an appeal pending.
 Be sure to file your weekly claims on time.
 Make your required work search contacts every week and record your work search.
-It is recommended you use the form on pg.
-30 of the Unemployment Insurance Handbook to record your work search.
+It is recommended you use this work search log to record your weekly work searches.